Is Priceline Car Rental Legit? (Honest Review 2026)

 Can I cancel a Priceline car rental?

-Are Priceline’s prices cheaper?
+Are Priceline’s prices cheaper than booking direct?

 What happens if the rental company doesn’t have my car?